ElFalch/friluft-night/README.md

 - [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) messages were used to describe each stage of the development of this project in a clear, consistant format.

 ## Code from external sources

+- Site layout, styling, Javascript and Python (bar a few small styling changes and the ability for normal users to add, edit and delete posts) taken from the Code Institute "I Think Therefore I Blog" walkthrough project.

+- General structure and code for dropdown menu contents section of ReadMe taken from the GitHub repository [horizon-photo](https://github.com/Ri-Dearg/horizon-photo/tree/main)

 # Images